jdhao/blog_source/neovim_builtin_lsp_hands_on.md

 </details>

-Just a few days ago, the builtin [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) support [has been merged](https://github.com/neovim/neovim/pull/11336) into Neovim master.
+Just a few days ago, the built-in [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) support [has been merged](https://github.com/neovim/neovim/pull/11336) into Neovim master.

 This post is a hands-on experience of setting up LSP support for Python with the [python-lsp-server](https://github.com/python-lsp/python-lsp-server).

-Note that settings here may be obsolete due to rapid evolving of the builtin lsp.
+Note that settings here may be obsolete due to rapid evolving of the built-in lsp.

 <!--more-->

 # Install Neovim

-To try the builtin LSP, we have to install Neovim master build release or build Neovim from source.
+To try the built-in LSP, we have to install Neovim master build release or build Neovim from source.
 The easiest way is to install Neovim [nightly release](https://github.com/neovim/neovim/releases/tag/nightly).

 # Install nvim-lspconfig